 We encourage packed lunches from home to include healthy eating choices, as we know this supports optimum learning in the classroom.
 We have three opportunities for children to eat in the day (morning tea, fruit break and lunchtime).
 Please only send water to school in drink bottles, and save juice for treats at home.
-Juice and fizzy drinks will be held by the teacher and returned home at the end of the day.
 There are drinking fountains at school, should your child forget their drink bottle.